 In 2005, Pune Tree Watch was formalised by KV and in 2007, the citizen action group was involved in various citizen mobilisation activities to save trees and plant trees in Pune with citizens, politicians, city administration, army and private companies.
 Most of the activities were done under the umbrage of the Maharashtra (Urban Areas) Protection and Preservation of Trees Act, 1975.
 A citizen's guide for tree protection, The Green Vein, was published in 2007.
-KV member, Tasneem Balasinorwala, served as a member in the Pune Tree Authority in The Pune Municipal Corporation, her term ending in 2011.
+KV member, Tasneem Balasinorwala, served as a member in Pune Tree Authority in municipal corporation, her term ending in 2011.